nickytonline/nickytonline/README.md

 # <em>Hi!</em> I'm Nick. 👋🏻

+Hello!
+My name is Nick Taylor.
+I'm a Senior Software Engineer at [OpenSauced](https://opensauced.pizza).
+I'm a fan of Open Source and have a growing interest in serverless and edge computing.
 I'm not a big fan of spiders, but I know they're doing good work eating bugs.
+I also [stream on Twitch](https://nickyt.live).

+I am a <em>big</em> fan of TypeScript, JavaScript, Node, and all things frontend.
 Aside from programming, I enjoy contributing to open source, hitting the gym, snowboarding, and rugby a long time ago.
-More about me at [nickyt.co](https://www.nickyt.co).
-I also [stream on Twitch](https://nickyt.live).

 ---
 [![Contact me on Codementor](https://www.codementor.io/m-badges/nickytonline/im-a-cm-b.svg)](https://www.codementor.io/@nickytonline?refer=badge)